 Without result I wait for a rain break to cycle into the town and buy a few supplies.
 The weather forecast sees more rain coming and I often think about packing up my camp and taking a room in the village in a hospedaje.
 Dry my stuff.
 A hot shower.
 A little more comfort, warmth and dryness.

-t is still bearable and I decide to invest the saved money in chocolate to keep my in a better mood.
+But it is still bearable and I decide to invest the saved money in chocolate to keep my in a better mood.
 Anyway, some rain is part of it and the weeks before had been fantastic.

 With company